 The Twentieth Century According to Willem

 Aside from Willem’s effective way of reworking the news images, it is also their historical value that makes 30/40 and Euromania most impressive books.
 For, like no other time, the twentieth century has been recorded by humanity.
 Both the scale of this and the – literally – photographic precision with which modern history has been recorded are without precedent.
-In many ways the camera can be seen as the symbol of modern times, as cultural philosopher Scott McQuire convincingly suggests in his Visions of Modernity.
+In many ways the camera can be seen as the symbol of modern times, as cultural philosopher Scott McQuire convincingly argues in his Visions of Modernity.
 Twentieth century history is virtually unthinkable without the photographic images that both recorded it and helped it come about.
 This is an idea that resonates in the introduction to 30/40.
-Besides the Life photographs of his youth, Willem writes about the ‘images that have been reproduced so many times that we cannot ever set them out of our minds’.
+Besides the Life photographs of his youth, Willem writes about ‘images which have been reproduced so many times that we cannot ever put them out of our minds’.
 Like all modern human beings, Willem finds himself confronted with a heritage of news images.
-A heritage that is growing incessantly, since the images follow each other with increasing speed.
+A heritage which is growing incessantly, since the images follow each other with increasing speed.
 Whenever possible, events are recorded before they have actually ended.
 ‘Being there’ live is the defining slogan of the camera age.
 The logical outcome of this development is called CNN: ready 24 hours a day to record reality.
-Willem is distrustful of this continuing flood of news images.
-They pass too quick for his liking.
-That is why he takes a step back in his drawn photobooks to look back on yesterday’s news, more specifically the visual heritage of the second part of the twentieth century.
-What do these news images say to us when they are liberated from their trusted journalist corsage of factuality?
-What kinds of stories do they tell us then?
+Willem is distrustful of this relentless flood of news images.
+They pass too quickly for his liking.
+That is why he takes one step back in his drawn books of photographs to look back on yesterday’s news, more specifically the visual heritage of the second part of the twentieth century.
+What do these news images tell us when they are liberated from their trusted journalist corsage of factuality?
+What kinds of stories do they suggest us then?
 Do they centre on all those impressive buildings, those proud uniforms, those earnest rituals?
 Or on the ideas for which these stand for?
 Or is the truth rather to be found in the forms the clouds uniformly take after any bombardment, as is suggested by the cover papers of 30/40?

 All of these are impressive question marks pertaining to a time of unprecedented turbulence.
 Willem puts them on paper using the photographic news images that define our media age to the core.
 What is their real attraction, he insists.
 Are we honestly expecting that they will ever show us anything other than yesterday’s news?